cinquin/mutinack/README.md

 - [Findbugs](http://findbugs.sourceforge.net) (GNU Lesser General Public
 License): used for static analysis

+- [Error Prone](http://errorprone.info) by Google (Apache License Version 2.0): used for static analysis at compile time

 - [ASM library](http://asm.ow2.org) by the OW2 Consortium (BSD license):
 used by Findbugs and JaCoCo; modified to work around [OpenJDK bug